 Teaching Renewal Week

-Teaching Renewal Week (TRW) is a virtual educational development conference for the MU faculty, graduate instructor, and instructional support staff community.
+Teaching Renewal Week (TRW) is an annual, virtual educational development conference for the MU faculty, graduate instructor, and instructional support staff community.
 Each January, TRW provides virtual opportunities for idea exchanges and other formats for enhanced teaching for learning.
 This event promotes an open, collaborative culture across campus, and highlights great examples of evidence-based teaching on this campus.
 Speakers present on key topics and issues related to teaching for learning.
 Additionally, attendees can learn about numerous programs and resources.

 New Faculty Orientation